1951 Bucknell Bison football team

 The 1951 Bucknell Bison football team was an American football team that represented Bucknell University as an independent during the 1951 college football season.

 In its fifth season under head coach Harry Lawrence, the team compiled a 9–0 record.
 Robert R. Albert Jr. and George B. Young were the team captains.
+The team was ranked at No. 64 in the 1951 Litkenhous Ratings.

 The team played its home games at Memorial Stadium on the university campus in Lewisburg, Pennsylvania.